Athena (Marvel Comics): Fictional character biography

 Athena later battled Pluto, and then met with the other Olympian gods to discuss their distaste at Ares' brutality.
-When Olympus was then invaded by Mikaboshi's demons, Athena fought for Olympus and looked to Ares for battlefield strategy.
+When Olympus was then invaded by Amatsu-Mikaboshi's demons, Athena fought for Olympus and looked to Ares for battlefield strategy.
 Athena joined the Olympians in battle against Mikaboshi's forces, and prevailed with the aid of the benevolent gods of the east.

 She next appeared in The Incredible Hercules, offering shelter to Hercules and Amadeus Cho at her estate in Vermont, and warning Hercules about both Ares, and Amadeus' potential for becoming good or evil.
 After Hercules and Amadeus ultimately make it to her estate, she warns them of the threat of the Secret Invasion, and takes them to San Francisco, to convene a meeting of Earth's various pantheons, in the shadow of the Dreaming Celestial to discuss the threat.
 Following the "God Squad"'s victory, and Mikaboshi's takeover of the Skrull slave deities, Athena is shown watching from her scrying pool, and she says that this is an even better result than she had planned for.
 She expresses no alarm or shock when Mikaboshi vows to get revenge on the Olympians.
 Athena is thus confirmed not to be a Skrull.

 In the past, she was shown using her foresight to predict the birth of Amadeus Cho and the events of the World War Hulk, predicting that while the still young Hercules would grow to be a force for good, Amadeus would always be her champion, foretelling the modern times and his final choosing in becoming a force for good himself, and her and Hercules' helper.
 Thus she accepted him as her helper.